THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 Sections of the R4DS book not covered in this course include:

-* Working with relational (multi-table) data sets (maybe?)
+* Working with complicated data types
 * Handling non-categorical text data
-* Iterative techniques
+* Iterative techniques (loops and maps)
 * Statistical modelling
-* Communicating results with wider audiences
+* Communicating results with wider audiencesss

 Why Bother Learning the Tidyverse?
 ====================================